 We often use pricing in our shopping as a gauge of quality.
 Whenever you go shopping yourself, if you see something below-average in price, you’re going to think that the quality of that product is not as good as the mid-range items.

 Mid-range is where a product would be considered middle-of-the-road.
 This is kinda the average price for most of the products like this.

-And then of course, you’ve got premium price.
+And then, of course, you’ve got premium pricing.
 This is where a product would be considered above the normal range.
 These are where shoppers are expecting the highest quality t-shirts out there, especially if you’re going to be paying $75 for a t-shirt.
-This is helpful because this shows you just the prices that are out there.
-If you want to stick to that mid-range price, you can do that.
+This is helpful because it shows you the prices across your competition.
+And if you just want to stick to that mid-range price, you can do that.